ldci/OpenCV3-red/README.md

 ## see http://www.red-lang.org and http://opencv.org

-### This binding has been tested with macOS 10.12 and Windows 10.
+### This binding has been tested with macOS 10.14.6 (macOS Mojave, which is the last version to support 32-bit applications).
+###You must use a 32-bit version of dynamically linked libraries (see /DDLs directory).
+###You need to modify *%libs/includes.reds and %libs/platforms.reds* to adapt to your OS and directories.

 ### This binding allows access about 600 basic OpenCV functions.
-### This binding can be used with OpenCV 1.0 and higher version of opencv library.
+### This binding can be used with OpenCV 1.0 up to OpenCV 3.0 version.
-### This binding is adapted for OpenCV 3.0.

-###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).
+###For access to recent OpenCV versions have a look here:  [OpenCV-Rebol 3](https://github.com/Oldes/Rebol-OpenCV)

+### NEW JUNE 2024
+Red OpenCV is compatible with the red-toolchain 0.6.5.
+The code I wrote over 10 years ago to access OpenCV's C functions is still operational with Red 0.6.5.
+Thanks to Nenad for corrections.

 ### NEW JANUARY 2021
 Red OpenCV is compatible with the new red compiler which is less tolerant by very efficient.